Rp-sushil/BlackBoard/README.md

 - [ ] While drawing curves(line/rectangle/circle), user should experience rubber-band effect.
 - [ ] Line tool shoud draw a line of selected color from mousedown location to mouseup.
-- [ ] Rectangle tool should draw a rectanle of selected color whose one cornor co-ordinates will be where user first mousedown and other conor(opposite to mousedown position) co-ordinates will be where user mouseup.
+- [ ] Rectangle tool should draw a rectangle of selected color whose one cornor co-ordinates will be where user first mousedown and other conor(opposite to mousedown position) co-ordinates will be where user mouseup.
 - [ ] Circle tool should draw a circle of selected color whose center will be where user first mousedown and it's radius will be equal to distance between mousedown location and mouseup location.
 - [ ] User should able to draw curves in any direction.